Our online privacy is something we should all care about – in particular, what information we're revealing about ourselves without knowing it.

 Fortunately, there are plenty of ways to prevent this monitoring.
 We'll show you some of the best options, from simple tricks to more hardcore solutions that can shield you from almost any surveillance.

-It recently emerged that someone has claimed to have hacked Twitter, exposing a number of users' passwords.
-Twitter has maintained that it has not been hacked, and that what's likely to have happened is that people have been careless with their passwords - for example using the same password for multiple different sites.
+Twitter was allegedly hacked in June 2016, with 32 Million login credentials being offered for sale on the dark web.
+Despite forcing a number of users to reset their passwords, Twitter has maintained that it has not been hacked, and that what's likely to have happened is that people have been careless with their passwords - for example using the same password for multiple different sites.

 A Twitter spokesperson told us that "we are confident that these usernames and credentials were not obtained by a Twitter data breach – our systems have not been breached.
 In fact, we've been working to help keep accounts protected by checking our data against what's been shared from recent other password leaks."